 Actress Cynthia Erivo's look—which veers more silver than gray and therefore doesn't age her in the slightest—is pure glamour.
 Because the hair is so short, invest in a hair primer with UV protectors, so both your color and your scalp stay safe.

-The Ivy League is cut similarly to a crew cut, though it leaves a bit more length on top, to style off to one side, adds a slightly more casual look.
+Adding a bit more length to the top of a crew cut, and styling it off to one side, adds a slightly more casual look.
 Ask your stylist to keep the length less than two inches on the top and tapered for styling purposes.
 The cut seen here on Matt Damon is mature and stylish (and, better yet, requires little in terms of maintenance).

 The Widow's Peak